Different Types Of Abuse And Their Impact On You

 - Making the person feel bad about themselves

 Sexual abuse is not really about sex but about power and control.
-When a person forces their partner to perform any kind of sexual behavior without their consent, it is sexual abuse.
+When a person forces their partner to perform any kind of sexual behavior without their consent, it is domestic violence in the form of sexual abuse.
 Some of these are:

 - Convincing the person to have sex without birth control